dlebansais/Wrist/Doc/errors.md

 - Lines of sentences (separated by a tab character), except for the first column that contains a key.

 This error is issued when two or more lines have the same key in the first column.

+## WTE00185

+*Invalid PNG file.*

+This error is issued when a .png resource file cannot be process.